NassimAnemiche/UDP-TCP_Chat_App_with_Java_sockets/README.md

 ## Testing with netcat / ncat

-From another terminal (can be the same machine) send a UDP datagram to the server.
+From another terminal send a UDP datagram to the server.
 Examples:

 - Linux / macOS (netcat with `-u`):